beedrill/MSight_docs/docs/source/edge/usage.rst

 2. Oganize the nodes with a ROS2 launch script, and run all nodes in one container.

     In this case, all nodes will be running in a single docker container.
 The nodes will be handled by a ROS launch script.
 This is a typical way to run a ROS system, but it requires ROS expertise to organize these nodes using a ROS launch script.
-    Since all nodes are running in one Docker container, this method has less storage overhead.
+    Since all nodes are running in one Docker container, this method has less storage and, possibly, communication overhead.

 3. Oganize the nodes with a ROS2 launch script, and run directly on host machine